PaulGreenfieldOz/WorkingDogs/Blue/README.md

 Blue is written in C# and is provided pre-compiled for Windows and Linux (and can be built for macOS).
 The AOT versions of these code files are stand-alone and should not require the installation of any additional run-time libraries.
 Smaller framework-dependent (FD) code files are also provided, and these need to have an appropriate .NET run-time installed.
 See https://learn.microsoft.com/en-gb/dotnet/core/install for instructions.
 Blue is ‘installed’ simply by copying its code file to an appropriate directory on your system.
+The Linux .NET 6 & 7 code files have been compiled on Ubuntu 18, and the .NET 8 code under Ubuntu 22.
+If you have glibc version issues, try one of the other versions.

 You can compile Blue yourself using the `dotnet publish` command.
 You’ll need to have installed the appropriate .NET SDK (see https://learn.microsoft.com/en-us/dotnet/core/sdk).
 The Blue code itself is in Program.cs in this directory, and you'll also need to download the files